Luming-L/NGG/L1_Sequencing.md

 Combined integration of optical mapping and Dovetail Genomics data could further advance the contiguity supporting the idea that optical mapping and Hi-C data are complementary and can help bridging different regions in the genome.

 10X Genomics
-The last technology highlighted here was introduced by 10X Genomics in 2015 who integrated their proprietary GemCode technology in their latest system called Chromium (www.10xgenomics.com).
+The last technology highlighted here was introduced by 10X Genomics in 2015 who integrated their proprietary GemCode technology in their latest system called Chromium.

 ## Assembly of heterozygous and polyploid genomes